-Precisely this week the Spanish National Team announced it had reached an agreement that would enable equality of bonuses received by female players with respect to male players, and where the image rights received by female players are also regularized.
+Precisely on 2022 the Spanish National Team announced it had reached an agreement that would enable equality of bonuses received by female players with respect to male players, and where the image rights received by female players are also regularized.

 Salaries are not the only enabler though.
 Those who compete also want recognition and to fulfill their competitive drive by winning trophies.
 Again, this is a front that has seen remarkable improvement although more needs to be done.

-With the World Cup as an example, the female US National Team was awarded $4 million for their victory in 2019 while the male French squad received $38 million after winning the 2018 World Cup.
+On the 2019 FIFA Women’s World Cup, the female US National Team was awarded $4 million for their victory in 2019 while the male French squad received $38 million after winning the 2018 World Cup.

 LOOKING INTO THE FUTURE: WOMEN’S FOOTBALL NEEDS TO BECOME A SPORT OF ITS OWN

 Undoubtedly, the numbers and dynamics seem to paint a positive outlook for the sport.
 The flywheel is in full motion and we expect to see greater talent introduced to the game, and as a result, more fans, revenues, and investment.

 To take this up to another level now is a good time for women’s football to use partnerships as a powerful lever to fuel international growth, as is the case with the Japanese WL and their agreement with LaLiga.

 Women’s sport, though, deserves an identity of its own, not to be seen as the “female” version of the men’s sport.
 This is precisely the message that Haley Rose shares in her Ted Talk.